I’ll never forget the first time I saw Pastor Victor preach.

 And one of the most amazing things is, Pastor Victor is not just teaching at his own church – he is reaching out to two other churches and mentoring other pastors.
 Without language and cultural barriers, he is uniquely equipped at reaching his own people.

-At Serge, we desire to see the church flourishing in places like Chile, Japan, and Ireland – where moralism and a cultural Christian identity has been placed above the gospel.
+At Serge, we desire to see the church flourishing in places like Chile, Japan, and Ireland – where moralism and a cultural Christian identity have been placed above the gospel.

 That’s why we proactively come alongside struggling pastors.
 Through Serge’s gospel-centered mentoring, discipleship programs, and resources, ministry leaders and believers in the US and around the world are coming spiritually alive.